brightcove/brightcove-player-sdk-ios/README.md

 When using Brightcove CocoaPods in your project, add `source 'https://github.com/brightcove/BrightcoveSpecs.git'` to the start of your Podfile.

-Specifying the default pod `Brightcove-Player-Core` will install the static library framework.
-To install the dynamic framework, declare the pod with the `dynamic` subspec: `Brightcove-Player-Core/dynamic`
+Specifying the default pod `Brightcove-Player-Core` will install the dynamic library framework.
+To install the static framework, append `-static` like this: `pod 'Brightcove-Player-Core-static'`.

-Static Framework example:
+Dynamic Framework example:

 ```
 source 'https://github.com/CocoaPods/Specs'